scotws/TaliForth2/docs/MANUAL.md

 ## Assembly

-Tali Forth was written with vim (of course) and the [Ophis 2.1 cross-assembler](http://michaelcmartin.github.io/Ophis/).
+Tali Forth was written with vim (well, obviously) and the [Ophis 2.1 cross-assembler](http://michaelcmartin.github.io/Ophis/).
 Ophis uses a slightly different format than other assemblers, but is in Python and therefore will run on almost any operating system.
 To install Ophis on Windows, use the link